int128/glob-changed-files-action/README.md

 If any changed files did not match the patterns, the output value is empty.

-### Fall back to working directory files
+### Fall back to the working directory files

-For the following cases, this action falls back to matching the working directory files.
+For the following cases, this action falls back to the working directory files.

 - Any pattern of `paths-fallback` is matched.
-- This action is not run on a `pull_request` or `pull_request_target` event.
+- This action is not run on a `pull_request`, `pull_request_target`, or `push` event.

 Here is an example workflow.